ApplE: A Modular Ontology of Applied Ethics and Event Context for Ethical Decision Modeling: Evaluation

 \section{Evaluation}

-The SAMOD methodology requires the use of a motivating scenario in order to evaluate the ontology using three testing methods: model, data, and query testing.
-A motivation scenario has been discussed in Section \ref{indevelopment eval}.
-This outlines the various classes and relationships used in the ontology using a sort of story that has been adapted to a real-world scenario.
-Of the various scenarios we considered, we have modeled one in detail to demonstrate the use of the ApplE ontology in representing pertinent ethical information in the Bioethics domain, but also to facilitate reasoning through extensive testing and rules.
+The SAMOD methodology requires a motivating scenario to evaluate the ontology using three testing methods: model, data, and query testing.
+This motivating scenario outlines the various classes and relationships used in the ontology via a story that has been adapted to the real world to demonstrate how ApplE models pertinent ethical information in the Bioethics domain, while facilitating reasoning through extensive testing and rules.